boschresearch/fmi_adapter/fmi_adapter/README.md

     });
 ```

-Here, `angle_x` is the topic name whereas `angleX` is the corresponding input variable of the FMU.
+In this example, `angle_x` is the topic name whereas `angleX` is the corresponding input variable of the FMU.

 Use `adapter.getInputVariableNames()` to get a list of all input variables.